Krimson/wundertheme/README.md

 * Run `$ bower-installer`: Bower-installer will copy the main js and css files over from the bower_components folder and put them in their respective vendor folder.
 * Run `$ gulp`: This will run a watcher and host a browsersync proxy for testing on multiple devices.

-There is an HTML starting point included (index.html), to demonstrate the Bitters scaffolding styles.
+An HTML starting point is included (index.html), demonstrating the Bitters scaffolding styles.

 ## Gulp tasks